telefonicaid/fiware-health/dashboard/README.rst

 =====

 Dashboard runs as a standalone web server listening for requests at the given endpoint.
-Once installed, there are two ways of staring the server: manually from the command line or as a system service.
+Once installed, there are two ways of starting the server: manually from the command line or as a system service.
 It is not recommended to mix both ways (e.g. start it manually but using the service scripts to stop it).